 This past week had the 2017 DICE Awards.
 I have a few thoughts on the awards.
 Advertisements

-What bugs me about people who rip into the stories of games which try to tell good, interesting stories but fail (at least in the eyes of the people doing the ripping), like, for example, Bioshock Infinite, is that the language used to mock the games often comes in the form of saying “Games can’t tell good stories, why should you try?”
+What bugs me about people who rip into the stories of games which try to tell good, interesting stories but fail (at least in the eyes of… Read more “A bunch of random thoughts related to discussion coming up around the closure of Irrational Games”

 This week, I’m going a little more topical with my videos and discussing a current event – Harlan Ellison‘s attempt to stop the release of the film In… Read more “Editorial – Harlan Ellison’s Lawsuit”

 Now that we’ve gotten a verdict in the Supreme Court case of Brown (nee Schwarzenegger) vs. EMA, I’m going to give my thoughts on this very happy occasion, and a response to comments made by Senator Leland Yee.